Psychotherapist in Hackney

 Couple therapy

-I also work with pairs (whether couples, friends or relatives) seeking help with their relationship.
+I also work with pairs (whether couples, friends or relatives) seeking help with their ways of relating.
 Talking about your experiences of each other in a psychotherapy setting can be a really powerful way of finding a new intimacy and understanding.
 Please get in touch if you think couple counselling could help.

 Psychoanalysis in east London